 Blood pressure is measured using two different readings; the pressure at which the heart pumps blood around the body (systolic pressure) and the ability of the blood vessels to resist the blood flow (diastolic pressure).
-High blood pressure, or hypertension as it’s also known, is defined by a consistent reading of 140/90mmHg or higher; a systolic blood pressure of 140mmHg over a diastolic pressure of 90mmHg.
+High blood pressure, or hypertension as it’s also known, is defined by a consistent reading of 140/90mmHg or higher; systolic blood pressure of 140mmHg over a diastolic pressure of 90mmHg.

 It’s an extremely widespread condition; Blood Pressure UK estimates that approximately 16 million people have high blood pressure nationwide.
 However, this number could be much higher.
-High blood pressure rarely causes any obvious symptoms, so many people with the condition may not know they have it.
-A blood pressure test is the only reliable method that can reveal the condition.

-When you have high blood pressure, a relaxing holiday can be just what you need to relieve stress, another factor that can lead to high blood pressure.
+When you have high blood pressure, a relaxing holiday can be just what you need to relieve stress, a factor that can lead to high blood pressure.
 With the right preparation and specialist high blood pressure travel insurance in place, you can enjoy your time away knowing that you are covered.

 Why do I need specialist travel insurance for high blood pressure?

 An unexpected illness has the potential not only to disrupt your holiday but to land you with high bills for overseas healthcare.
 Travel insurance for blood pressure ensures you receive the medical attention you need and that you won’t be left having to cover the cost.